zbentley/atjob-tinybackup/README.md

 - On some systems (Solaris and Linux that I know of; BSDs may have something similar), the `at.allow` and `at.deny` files can be used to permit or deny users ability to use the `at` job scheduler.
 If a user wishing to use `atjob-tinybackup` is not permitted to use the scheduler via those two files, they can only use this script in `--run` mode; no other modes will work in a useful way.
 - If two jobs scheduled by `--install` happen to occur at the same time but were not scheduled with the same value for the `--time` parameter (e.g. if one is scheduled every minute with `--time '+1 minute'` and one is scheduled on the hour at 2:00AM with `--time '2:00'`), the two jobs will run simultaneously.
 Similarly, `--uninstall`ing one job will not uninstall the other.
 This applies _even if two jobs are scheduled with equivalent schedules that are only **textually** different_, for example `--time +2day` and `--time '+ 2 days'`.
-- The opposite of that scenario is also true.
-If two jobs are scheduled with the same relative time string (e.g. `--time 'now + 1 day'`), they will be removed by any `--uninstall "jobs exactly like this one"` command, _regardless of when the user ran the commands to schedule both jobs_.
+- If two jobs are scheduled with the same source and destination, and same relative time string (e.g. `--time 'now + 1 day'`), they will be removed by any `--uninstall "jobs exactly like this one"` command, _regardless of when the user ran the commands to schedule both jobs_.
 For example, if a user scheduled one job with `--time +1day` at noon, and scheduled another, identical job at midnight, `--uninstall --time +1day` would destroy both jobs.
+This can be worked around by using absolute, rather than relative, time strings; in this example, one job would be scheduled with `--time 00:00` and another with `--time 12:00`.
 - Behavior when a system is shut down, asleep, has a stopped `at` daemon or equivalent, or is otherwise not running jobs, is currently undefined.
+Jobs may run after the system starts back up, or they may not.
 Behavior in these cases is left up to `at`; check your system's implementation information for more info via `man at`.

 # FAQ

 - Something isn't working; my backups won't run when scheduled, and I don't know why.
 What can I do to figure out what's wrong?
 - I don't have this script installed any more, but backup jobs are still running?
 How can I turn them off?
 - What if I just want to run one backup at some point in the future, but don't want them to keep reoccurring after that until I uninstall them?
+- Can I use `atjob-tinybackup` inside a larger Pyhton program?
+A: Not directly.
+You'll have to shell out and run it.

 # Bugs/Contributing

 File an issue on [the GitHub repository for this project](https://github.com/zbentley/atjob-tinybackup).

 When filing an issue, please run the `tinybackup.py` script with the parameters that are causing the bug, and additionally the `--debug` flag.
 Debug output will be written to `debug.txt` in the directory where you invoked `tinybackup.py`.
 Please also include as many details about your host system and the files you are working with as possible.